karankihemanth/ML-Internship-/README.md

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-📧 Contact
-For any questions or feedback, reach out to this email.

 🌟 Give a Star!
 If you found this project helpful, give it a ⭐ on GitHub!